Recommended approaches for preventing and tackling online (cyber) bullying.

 The school should also consider how to change the behaviour and attitude of the bully with the use of sanctions, education, restorative justice and support as appropriate.
 The incident (including action taken) should be logged and recorded in the schools anti-bullying and/or online safety (e-Safety) incident logs and records.

-Following any cyberbullying incident the school should revisit and revisit policies, procedures and education approaches to identify if alternative action could be taken or to prevent a future occurrence.
+Following any cyberbullying incident the school should revisit policies, procedures and education approaches to identify if alternative action could be taken or to prevent a future occurrence.

 If leaders and managers are dealing with issues relating to parents/carers or staff posting nasty, threatening or offensive content online then please contact the e-Safety officer directly for specific advice and guidance.